 2 companies HAVE NEUTRAL attitude on whether to support SIB9 (at least part of the SIB9 content) forwarding from L2 Relay UE to L2 Remote UE

-[Easy] SIB9 forwarding is supported from L2 Relay UE to L2 Remote UE, with the premise that the Remote UE can request and receive SIB9 from Relay UE in on-demand manner.
+[Easy] SIB9 forwarding is supported from L2 Relay UE to L2 Remote UE, with the baseline that the Remote UE can request and receive SIB9 from Relay UE in on-demand manner.
+FFS whether relay UE can voluntarily forward SIB9 to remote UE.

 For SIB10 forwarding: as it is related to NPN, there is also no clear motivation for Remote UE to acquire such system information.
 However, some companies express a general view that the Remote UE should be able to receive/request any SIB [3].
 Therefore, the Rapporteur would like to check company view on the necessity and use case to support SIB10 forwarding from relay UE to Remote UE in the following Question 2-6.